-- It’s one of the few places where a mosque and a cathedral exist as one: The Cordoba Mosque-Cathedral is the only place in Europe where an Islamic mosque and a Catholic cathedral are fused into a single structure.
-You’ll literally walk through an 8th-century mosque and end up under a Renaissance cathedral dome—it’s surreal, and you won’t find anything else like it.
+- It’s one of the few places where a mosque and a cathedral coexist: The Cordoba Mosque-Cathedral is the only place in Europe where an Islamic mosque and a Catholic cathedral coexit.
+You’ll literally walk through an 8th-century mosque and end up under a Renaissance cathedral dome - a surreal experience.

-- The forest of arches is mathematically perfect: The red-and-white striped arches of the Mezquita de Córdoba aren’t just pretty for pictures—they were designed using precise geometry to create balance and harmony, long before modern tools existed.
-The scale and symmetry will stop you mid-step.
+- The forest of arches is mathematically perfect: The red-and-white striped arches of the Mezquita de Córdoba were designed using precise geometry to create balance and harmony, long before modern tools existed.

 - The mihrab here?
 It faces south—not Mecca: In most mosques, the mihrab (prayer niche) faces Mecca.
 But the one inside the Cordoba Mosque-Cathedral faces south, like the early mosques of Damascus.
 Historians still debate why—and that mystery makes it even more intriguing.

-- It holds the oldest surviving dome in Islamic architecture: One of the mosque’s hidden gems is its ribbed dome—built in the 10th century and still standing.
+- It holds the oldest surviving dome in Islamic architecture: One of the mosque’s hidden gems is its ribbed dome, built in the 10th century and still standing.
 It was a breakthrough in Islamic architecture and inspired structures as far as Persia and North Africa.
-Standing under it is like stepping into architectural history.